caloyyyy0203/personal-budget-tracker/README.md

 # 💸 BUDGETARIAN

-Welcome to the Personal Budget Tracker — your friendly companion for managing money like a pro.
+Welcome to the BUDGETARIAN — your friendly companion for managing money like a pro.
 Whether you're saving up for a dream vacation or just want to keep your daily spending in check, this app has got you covered.

 ---